robosoft-ai/SMACC/README.md

 # SMACC
 SMACC is a ROS/C++ library to implement in easy and systematic way [UML State Charts](http://sce.uhcl.edu/helm/rationalunifiedprocess/process/modguide/md_stadm.htm) (AKA state machines).
-SMACC is inspired in the [SMACH ROS package](http://wiki.ros.org/smach) and it built on top of [Boost StateChart library](https://www.boost.org/doc/libs/1_53_0/libs/statechart/doc/index.html).
+SMACC is inspired by the [SMACH ROS package](http://wiki.ros.org/smach) and it built on top of [Boost StateChart library](https://www.boost.org/doc/libs/1_53_0/libs/statechart/doc/index.html).

 ## Features
  *  ***Powered by ROS:*** SMACC has been developed specifically to work with ROS.
 It is a c++ ros package that can be imported from any end-user application package.